Acrotomus

 Taxonomic note

-The Acrotomus is placed in the Banchinae or Campopleginae depending on system used; its exact subfamilial placement has been subject to revision.
+The Acrotomus is placed in the Banchinae or Campopleginae depending on classification system used; its exact subfamilial placement has been subject to revision.
 The genus contains relatively few described and is considered rare in collections.

 Tags